Hermitage of Santa María de Lara

-A view of the surviving west face of the Visigothic church.
-Initially the centre part of this wall would have been on the interior of the original church.

-The church of Santa María de Lara, also known as the Ermita (hermitage) de Santa María, is generally considered to be one of a small group of Visigothic churches on the Iberian Peninsula.
-It is located near the village of Quintanilla de las Viñas, not far from the city of Burgos, in the Castile and León region in Spain, Archeologists have yet to confirm its period of construction but the church has been placed by scholars between the 7th century, where it is more frequently located, and the 10th century.
+The church of Santa María de Lara, also known as the Ermita (hermitage) de Santa María, is generally considered to be one of a small group of Visigothic pre-Romanesque churches on the Iberian Peninsula.
+It is located near the village of Quintanilla de las Viñas, not far from the city of Burgos, in the Castile and León region in Spain.
+Archaeologists have yet to confirm its period of construction but the church has been placed by scholars between the 7th century, where it is more frequently located, and the 10th century.
 The church is notable not only for its age and architectural type, but also because it is believed to contain the earliest representation of Christ in Spanish religious art.
 It was classified as a national monument on November 25, 1929.

+Description

+The church is not oriented to the east, as usual, but to the south-east.

+Current state: apse and transept of the original church, covered by a modern wooden roof.